|

 In addition to this publication in Lüyin Huikao these songs were apparently later published in Qinzhi Shen Qiu (1889; not in QQJC).
 As far as I can tell these latter were developed from/copying the Lüyin Huikao settings.

-There is further mention of 邱之稑 Qiu Zhilu's work in Pian (pp. 154-173 and search for "Chiou Jyluh").
-She includes (p.166) a transcription said to be by Qiu himself of Guan Ju (q.v.), but her practice of not including the original notation makes it difficult to know where it is in Lüyin Huikao.
+There is also mention of 邱之稑 Qiu Zhilu's work in Pian (pp. 154-173 and search for "Chiou Jyluh").
+After including (p.165) a transcription from Guan Ju with just one note for each character, all in quarter notes (very similar to the one by Picken), she has (p.166) the transcription said to be by Qiu himself of Guan Ju; it seems to have the same added notes as does the qin transcription in Lüyin Huikao.
+Unfortunately, her practice of not including the original notation made it difficult to know where these were in Lüyin Huikao; in fact the lülü version is at XXII/181 and the related qin setting at XXII/192 in the attached pdf.

 (Return)